 If you are contemplating the termination of your marriage by divorce, you need a competent, experienced and aggressive attorney on your side.
 Attorney Gill is a zealous advocate for his clients and leaves no stone unturned in accomplishing the objectives of his clients.
 He understands the difficulties and challenges his clients face and he is there to help them every step of the way during this difficult time of their lives.
 Mr. Gill will listen to the circumstances surrounding your case and develop a mutual understanding of the goals and limitations of your case.
 He will then tirelessly work to achieve your goals.

 Mr. Gill makes it a priority to be upfront and openly discuss his legal opinion regarding your case to prevent any unpleasant surprises.
-We should be your first call if you are looking for a family law attorney in Irvine that you can count on for getting you the answers when you need them the most.
+We should be your first call if you are looking for a family law attorney in Orange County that you can count on for getting you the answers when you need them the most.
 You can call our office at (949) 681-9952 to schedule a free consultation with a divorce attorney.